Settings: Directory/List printing Tab

 DirectoryMoveOpt=0

-allows printing all files with .HTM or .HTML file extension in the specified directory.
+ll files with .HTM or .HTML file extension in the specified HTML directory will be printed.

 DirectoryIMAGES